 Me?
 I loved Webb's reboot, though I suppose it was more because it captured more of the spirit of Spidey than anything else.
 The Amazing Spider-Man 2 is certainly not The Dark Knight, but it is a darker and more emotionally layered film than its predecessor and, perhaps, even moreso than we've seen from the Spider-Man films.
 Peter Parker, still played by Garfield, is still troubled by his past and trying to figure out why his parents had abandoned him when he was six-years-old.
 It is his parents, played in flashback by Campbell Scott and Embeth Davidtz, who comprise the film's mood-setting yet somewhat cartoonish opening scene that fuels audience awareness of the story and stories that are about to unfold.
 The opening scene asks questions, some of which are answered by film's end and some that are not.
 When we come back to present time, we get what amounts to a brief yet over-the-top intro to Paul Giamatti's soon to be turn as Rhino, an intro that amps up the volume on the film's action sequences that remain significantly amped up over the film's predecessor.

 There are other story threads to follow in The Amazing Spider-Man 2, and while it's understandably necessary to introduce these characters now in order for them to function in future films there's also a sense at times that Webb doesn't quite have control of the multiple threads and how they all tie together.
 It is rather refreshing, though not entirely successful, to have our villains painted with broad strokes of humanity and even sympathy.
-Jamie Foxx, whose occasionally been known to go a bit too histrionic even for histrionic characters, hits all the right notes as the film's biggest baddie of them all, Electro, whose origins are served up as the rather nerdish and painfully lonely Max Dillon, an Oscorp employee whose brief encounter, real or imagined, with Spider-Man initially turns him into a rather obsessed fan.
+Jamie Foxx, who's occasionally been known to go a bit too histrionic even for histrionic characters, hits all the right notes as the film's biggest baddie of them all, Electro, whose origins are served up as the rather nerdish and painfully lonely Max Dillon, an Oscorp employee whose brief encounter, real or imagined, with Spider-Man initially turns him into a rather obsessed fan.
 The film also brings in Harry Osborn (Dane DeHaan), the dweebish 20-year-old son of Norman Osborn (Chris Cooper) who suddenly finds himself at the helm of the infamous Oscorp and reunited with longtime friend Peter Parker.
 Sally Field is also back with much more to do this time around as Aunt May.

 As was true in the first film, the chemistry between Garfield and Stone is energized and believable and not just because we already know that the two are a real-life couple.
 The journey they undergo is both entertaining and emotionally involving, and both performers are at the top of their game in infusing their characters with a relaxed quality that makes it all that much more enjoyable.
 This Spidey is a more accessible Spidey, with Garfield projecting both heart and humor and interacting with several characters throughout the film in a way that is frequently funny and endearing.
 This is most notably true during a particular interaction with a young boy whom one could easily say becomes his biggest fan.